syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To get current index position of TreeView node.
+To get the current index position of TreeView node.

 <table class="params">
 <thead>